Hanb12-JO/robosys2024_assignment2/README.md

 ```
 *Note: It may take a long time for the nodes to appear after launching.*
 #### 5.Output
-The output will be demonstration.
+The output will be same demonstration on the top of page.

 ## Troubleshooting
 During the execution of the `wifispeed_talker` node, you may encounter the following error: